thisiscam/SymbolicP/translator/README.md

     $ python -m scripts.translate tests/PingPong.p

-This wil generate a folder PingPong, filled with translated .cs sources.
-Currently, you need to copy over the runtime sources and do a manual compilation:
+This wil generate a folder PingPong, filled with translated .cs sources and a .csproj file.
+You should be able to build the project by opening the .csproj file or with msbuild/xbuild

-    $ cp runtimes/basic_csharp_runtime/* PingPong/
-    $ make -C PingPong

-You should now have an executable under PingPong
+You should now have an executable under PingPong/bin/